Limnoria/Limnoria-doc/use/security.rst

 Trust in network operators
 ==========================

-As you may know, it is possible to do anything from IRC, including loading the Unix plugin and using the `@call` command.
+As you may know, by default, it is possible to do anything from IRC, including loading the Unix plugin and using the `@call` command.
 The only safeguard is checking the user calling the commands is authenticated as the owner of the bot; and network operators are able to spoof hostmasks and collect your password, thus allowing them to execute commands as the